Miglustat (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breast feeding, or if you have kidney disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, tremors, or a low number of platelets in your blood.

 Possible Side Effects While Using This Medicine